 National Conference FAQ

-(undergraduate or graduate students studying communications disorders, audiology, hearing)
+• Students $300 (undergraduate or graduate students studying communication disorders, audiology, hearing)

-Will there be any recordings of conference sessions available after the National Conference?
+Will there be any recordings of conference sessions available from the National Conference?

-Yes, there will be a select set of recordings that will be available virtually to all In-Person Conference attendees at no additional cost.
-These recordings will be available once the conference opens on July 7th.
-If you are unable to attend the In-Person National Conference, you may register for access to pre-recorded sessions.
-Set price is dependent on the number of CEU hours available each year.
+Yes, there will be a select set of pre-recordings that will be available virtually to all In-Person Conference attendees at no additional cost.
+These recordings will be available beginning July 1st through August 31st.
+If you are unable to attend the In-Person National Conference, you may register for access to the pre-recorded sessions.
+The link for accessing the recordings will be sent out a couple of days prior to July 1st to everyone registered for either the in-person or the virtual conference.

 Do I have to register and pay to attend the conference?

 Yes.
 Conference registration is required in order to attend conference sessions and events associated with the National Conference.
-Your registration includes all sessions (in-person and virtual), the opening reception Thursday evening along with breakfast and lunch Friday and Saturday.
+Your registration includes all sessions, the opening reception Thursday evening, along with breakfast and lunch Friday and Saturday.
+It does not include hotel and travel.

 When are speakers announced?

-The full schedule and registration information will be available by visiting:
+The full schedule and registration information will be available in mid March by visiting:

 https://www.apraxia-kids.org/apraxia-kids-national-conference/